 - 2.3 Work in line with agreed ways of working (Level 2 Diploma in Care, Responsibilities of a care worker)

 - 2.2 Access full and up-to-date details of agreed ways of working (Level 2 Diploma in Care, Responsibilities of a care worker)

 - 2.3 Work in line with agreed ways of working (Level 3 Diploma in Care, Responsibilities of a care worker)

 - 2.2 Access full and up-to-date details of agreed ways of working (Level 3 Diploma in Care, Responsibilities of a care worker)

 NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

 What are agreed ways of working?

-Agreed ways of working are the ways in which your employer expects you to work.
-You will be informed of these by your manager and they should be backed up with relevant documentation in the form of policies, procedures, care plans etc.
+Agreed ways of working are how your employer expects you to work.
+You will be informed of these by your manager, and they should be backed up with relevant documentation in the form of policies, procedures, care plans etc.

 Why you must work in the ways agreed by your employer

 It is important that you work in line with your employer’s agreed ways of working for several reasons.